-Adding an indoor palm tree to your plant collection is a surefire way to bring in some flair, edge, and a tropical element to your space.
-Looking for a particularly low-maintenance one?
-Then the bamboo palm will be your new best friend.
+Adding an indoor palm tree to your plant collection is a surefire way to bring in some flair and a tropical element to your space.
+If you're looking for a particularly low-maintenance species, the bamboo palm (Chamaedorea seifrizii) is an excellent option.

-Named for the way its stems resemble bamboo, the bamboo palm is a great choice for beginning plant parents, not only because it’s easy to care for, but its large size and sprawling, spiky foliage make it a visual stunner.
-It will happily add some depth to your garden outside or some fun to your houseplant jungle inside.
+Named for the way its stems resemble bamboo, this palm is a perfect option for beginner plant parents—not only because it’s easy to care for, but because its large size and sprawling, spiky foliage make it a visual stunner.
+For pet owners, it's an especially great choice, as bamboo palms are not toxic to dogs or cats.
+This tall indoor tree will happily add some depth to your garden outside or bring a new character to your houseplant jungle.

 - Botanical name: Chamaedorea seifrizii